anantnrg/anantnrg.github.io/src/content/blog/embedded-rust-on-an-stm32/01-getting-started.md

 ---
-title: "Getting Started with Embedded Rust on STM32"
+title: "Getting Started with STM32"
-description: "Learn how to set up an STM32 microcontroller for Rust development."
+description: "A beginner's guide for embedded Rust on STM32."
-date: "2024-03-25"
+date: "2024-03-26"
 category: "embedded-rust-on-an-stm32"
 ---